skrey/yellow-extensions/source/wiki/README.md

     [wikipages /wiki/ 10 Datenstrom]
     [wikipages /wiki/ 10 - example]

+Configuring different location, URL with subfolder for categorisation:

+    WikiLocation: /
+    WikiNewLocation: /@tag/@title

+Configuring different location, URL with subfolder for each author:

+    WikiLocation: /
+    WikiNewLocation: /@author/@title

 ## Settings

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

 `WikiLocation` = wiki location, empty means current folder
-`WikiNewLocation` = wiki location for new page in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit)
+`WikiNewLocation` = location for new page in [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit)
 `WikiPagesMax` = number of pages to show per shortcut
 `WikiPaginationLimit` = number of entries to show per page

+The following values for new pages are supported:

+`@title` = page title
+`@tag` = page tag for categorisation
+`@author` = page author

 The following files can be customised: